barriosjorge/gmt_docs/src/software_development/installation.rst

    At GMTO, these instructions are formalized using Kickstart files and installed via the network using tools such as Cobbler.
 The GMTO DevOps team can provide assistance in setting up a similar system for development at partner institutions, if required.

 The Observatory Control System (OCS) is designed to be a distributed system with device control components running on real-time computers, connected to common services and user interface components via the control network.

 For device control systems, the following operating systems are supported:
-    - Fedora server
+    - CentOS 8

 For user interfaces, the following operating systems are supported:
     - MacOS

-Future versions of the SDK will only support CentOS and MacOS (only for the UI framework).
-Fedora has a very short release and support cycle (6 months and 18 months respectively), which is not ideal for a platform that requires significant stability over long periods of time.

 Server Configuration
 --------------------

 Servers are used for developing, running and testing device control software and core services.
 When real-time communication with hardware is required, the real-time kernel should be installed and configured.
 The following guidelines for creating a server should be tailored according to its intended purpose.

 Required Hardware
 .................